-Students entering the PhD program must complete a Master's degree in Computer Science or a closely related field as partial fulfillment of the requirements for the PhD (those students entering the PhD program with an MS in Computer Science or a closely related field meet this requirement and should continue with the remaining PhD requirements).
-Under direction of the student's advisor, and with the approval of the student's PhD dissertation committee, the Master's thesis defense can be used to fulfill the paper requirement of the qualifying process.
+Students entering the PhD program must complete a Master's degree in Computer Science or a closely related field as partial fulfillment of the requirements for the PhD.
+Students entering the PhD program without an MS in Computer Science or a closely related field will be required to complete an MS degree as part of their PhD program.
+Under the direction of the student's advisor, and with the approval of the student's PhD dissertation committee, the Master's thesis defense can be used to fulfill the paper requirement of the qualifying process.

 The table below reflects those hours that can be used to fulfill PhD course requirements.
 Specific courses depend on approval of the student's committee.